dylangageot/pakia/PLAN.md

 ## Implementation idea

-- Generate a discrete periodic interrupt by using a timer [Clear Time on Capture Match](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf#G1188567) feature, powering the bit banging timing for the Amiga protocol.
+- Generate a discrete periodic interrupt by using a timer [Clear Time on Capture Match](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf#G1188567) feature, powering the bit-banging timing for the Amiga protocol.
-- Wait for acknowlegement from the Amiga by setting up an interrupt on falling or rising edge of the KDATA line.
+Wait for acknowledgment from the Amiga by setting up an interrupt on the falling or rising edge of the KDATA line.

 ## Todo